Private Rental Assistance Policy

 3. Policy statement

-To access any of the private rental assistance options, households must meet the relevant eligibility criteria, which vary for each product.
+To access any of the private rental assistance options, households must meet relevant eligibility criteria, which vary for each product.
 Clients will be advised in writing of the outcome of a private rental assistance assessment.

 Private Rental Assistance Products

-3.1 Statements of Satisfactory Tenancy
+3.1 Statement of Satisfactory Tenancy

 Applying for a Statement of Satisfactory Tenancy

-Clients who are eligible to apply for a Statement of Satisfactory Tenancy include current or former public housing tenants.
+Current or former public housing tenants can apply for a Statement of Satisfactory Tenancy.
 Current tenants may only apply if they intend to move into private rental accommodation within six weeks of the date of their application.

-DCJ can however verify that it has issued a statement to a particular tenant.
+Homes NSW can however verify that it has issued a statement to a particular tenant.

 Assessing an application for a Statement of Satisfactory Tenancy

-DCJ will only provide a Statement of Satisfactory Tenancy to a current or former tenant if, apart from minor matters, the tenant satisfies the eligibility criteria.
+Homes NSW will only provide a Statement of Satisfactory Tenancy to a current or former tenant if, apart from minor matters, the tenant satisfies the eligibility criteria.
 For more information on minor matters, go to Minor matters.
 For more information on the eligibility criteria, go to Eligibility criteria and evidence requirements for a Statement of Satisfactory Tenancy.

 3.2 Private Rental Brokerage Service